kubernetes-sigs/kubespray/docs/setting-up-your-first-cluster.md

 outside of the VPC network.
 We will need to change the API server IP address to the controller node his external IP address.
 The external IP address will be accepted in the
-TLS negotation as we added the controllers external IP addresses in the SSL certificate configuration.
+TLS negotiation as we added the controllers external IP addresses in the SSL certificate configuration.
 Open the file and modify the server IP address from the local IP to the external IP address of controller-0, as stored in $IP_CONTROLLER_0.